Abraham Ozler

 Abraham Ozler is a 2024 Indian Malayalam-language crime thriller film co-produced and directed by Midhun Manuel Thomas and written by Randheer Krishnan.
-The film stars Jayaram in the titular role alongside Mammootty in an extended cameo role with Anaswara Rajan, Anoop Menon, Arjun Ashokan, Saiju Kurup, Arya Salim, Senthil Krishna, Jagadish, Saikumar and Dileesh Pothan in supporting roles.
+The film stars Jayaram in the titular role alongside Anaswara Rajan, Anoop Menon, Arjun Ashokan, Saiju Kurup, Arya Salim, Senthil Krishna, Jagadish, Saikumar and Dileesh Pothan in supporting roles.
+The film also features Mammootty as the main antagonist.
 The film revolves around ACP Abraham Ozler's efforts to investigate the death of an IT employee and capture a serial killer, also known as "Birthday Killer".

 The project was announced on 19 May 2023.
 Principal photography began on 20 May 2023.
 The film was shot across locations including Thrissur, Palakkad, Coimbatore, Idukki and Wayanad.
 The filming wrapped up on 14 November 2023.
-The music was composed by Midhun Mukundan while cinematography and editing was handled by Theni Eswar and Shameer Muhammed respectively.
+The music was composed by Midhun Mukundan while the cinematography and editing were handled by Theni Eswar and Shameer Muhammed, respectively.

 Abraham Ozler was initially set to be released on 25 December 2023, but the release date was postponed to 11 January 2024.
 The film received mixed reviews from critics, with praise for its acting, cinematography, direction, and musical score, but criticism for its script.
 The film earned ₹40.05 crore worldwide, becoming the highest-grossing film of Jayaram's career in leading role.